dlees094/BoggleSolver/README.md

 BoggleSolver
 ============

-Solves the game Boggle given a random board or a board you put in yourself.
+Solves the game Boggle given a random board or a board you put in yourself (not implemented yet).
+The dictionary is based on the linux /usr/share/dict/words with special character words, words less than three letters and words with apostrophes removed.

 TODO
 ============